 As a replacement for at least some of its older fast attack craft, or FACs (including some armed with ASCMs), China in 2004 introduced a new type of ASCM-armed fast attack craft, called the Houbei (Type 022) class (Figure 12), that uses a stealthy, wave-piercing, catamaran hull.
-Each boat can carry eight C-802 ASCMs.
+121 Each boat can carry eight C-802 ASCMs.
+The Houbei class was built in at least six shipyards; construction of the design appeared to stop in 2009 after a production run of about 60 units.